nichecode/nichecode.github.io/content/posts/architecting-for-testability-in-go/part-3/index.md

 This verifies both that logging occurred and that the specific contextual data was included.

-## Conclusion: The Path to More Maintainable Go Applications
+## Conclusion: The Path to Maintainable Go

 Throughout this series, we've explored an architectural approach that combines: